RitaMarques/Project-DeepLearning/README.md

 In this project we try to identify the gestures in the American Sign Language Alphabet using a dataset of somewhat low resolution older pictures.
 Data is pulled directly in the notebook and preprocessing is also made available.

-We further analyse wich symbols are easier to identify and which are easier to confound and over this try different appraches to improve a base model.
+We further analyse which symbols are easier to identify and which are easier to confound and over this try different approaches to improve a base model.

 We Use a CNN based model, to identify the signals in images, with over 98% accuracy on the test images, but given the limited nature of training samples, new test samples with different conditions are not so easily identified.